Email Coach Appell

-Rob Appell recently completed his eighth season as Shawnee State’s Women’s Soccer Head Coach in the fall of 2013.
+Rob Appell will enter his 10th season as the Shawnee State Women’s Soccer Head Coach in the fall of 2015.
 Appell was named head coach following the 2005 season after spending two seasons as an assistant to both the men and women's teams at Shawnee State.
-He is also the head coach of women's tennis team at Shawnee State, making him the only coach in the Mid-South Conference to serve as head coach of two distinct varsity programs.
+He is also the head coach of the women's tennis team at Shawnee State, making him the only coach in the Mid-South Conference to serve as head coach of two distinct varsity programs.

 Prior to coaching, Appell played goalkeeper for the Bears from 2000-03.
 He accumulated a school record 459 saves over the course of his career.
 During the 2001 season, Appell made 209 saves in goal for the Bears.
 At the time, that mark ranked second in the NAIA for a single-season total.
 Today, it stands as the third-most saves in a single season in NAIA history.
 He also earned All-AMC recognition and was the Shawnee State University Branch Rickey student award recipient as a senior in 2003.